syndesisio/syndesis-quickstarts/api-provider/README.md

 | Update Task by ID  | PUT /api/{id}    | UPDATE TODO SET completed=:#completed where ID=:#id) |
 | Delete Task for ID | DELETE /api/{id} | DELETE FROM TODO WHERE ID=:#id) |

+We've implemented each flow using just one connection: the SampleDB Connection.
+We could have used any other connection this is nice and simple, so it does the job demonstrating what the API Provider is all about.
+Besides the SampleDB we use the DataMapper and don't forget to click on the final `Provided API Return Path` step to map Error to HTTP Return codes (which are defined in the Swagger API).

 Navigate back to the Integration Detail screen and click to `Start` (or `Deploy`) this integration.
 The deploy process will take a few minutes, but at the tail end of it it will show the URL at which it is live, the `external URL` which should be something like

 https://i-task-management-integration-myproject.192.168.42.72.nip.io/api